EMMA-Bench/EMMA/README.md

 ## 📝Citation

-If you find this benchmark useful in your research, please consider citing this BibTex:
+If you find our benchmark useful in your research, please consider citing this BibTex:

 ```